Bogdy555/BSR/README.md

 Here I will list all of the classes and structures found in the project and a short description of them.
 This software was designed in a modular way so I will also provide the module name before the class name.

-* class Vector
+* class BSR::Vector

 This class is a container that has exactly the same functionality as the std::vector from STL.
 It has support for move semantics and it is templated.

-* class Time::Timer
+* class BSR::Time::Timer

 Used for elapsed time.

-* struct Math::Vec2f
+* struct BSR::Math::Vec2f

 A simple 2 component point struct.
 It has operator overloading and helpers for convenience.

-* struct Math::Vec3f
+* struct BSR::Math::Vec3f

 A simple 3 component point struct.
 It has operator overloading and helpers for convenience.

-* struct Math::Vec4f
+* struct BSR::Math::Vec4f

 A simple 4 component point struct.
 It has operator overloading and helpers for convenience.

-* class Math::Mat2f
+* class BSR::Math::Mat2f

 This is a class for 2x2 matrices with helper functions to retrieve transformation matrices.
 A lot of operators were overloaded for convenience.

-* class Math::Mat3f
+* class BSR::Math::Mat3f

 This is a class for 3x3 matrices with helper functions to retrieve transformation matrices.
 A lot of operators were overloaded for convenience.

-* class Math::Mat4f
+* class BSR::Math::Mat4f

 This is a class for 4x4 matrices with helper functions to retrieve transformation matrices.
 A lot of operators were overloaded for convenience.

-* struct Asset
+* struct BSR::Asset

 Used to store an address to an asset and it's name.

-* class AssetManager
+* class BSR::AssetManager

 Used to handle assets in order to avoid copying data all around the place.

-* struct Image::Image
+* struct BSR::Image::Image

 Data about an image.

-* struct Image::ImageFloat
+* struct BSR::Image::ImageFloat

 Stores an image with floating point components.

-* class Texture
+* class BSR::Texture

 Base class for any texture.

-* class Texture_R : public Texture
+* class BSR::Texture_R : public Texture

 A texture with 1 component.

-* class Texture_RG : public Texture
+* class BSR::Texture_RG : public Texture

 A texture with 2 components.

-* class Texture_RGB : public Texture
+* class BSR::Texture_RGB : public Texture

 A texture with 3 components.

-* class Texture_RGBA : public Texture
+* class BSR::Texture_RGBA : public Texture

 A texture with 4 components.

-* class Texture_Float_R : public Texture
+* class BSR::Texture_Float_R : public Texture

 A texture with 1 floating point component.

-* class Texture_Float_RG : public Texture
+* class BSR::Texture_Float_RG : public Texture

 A texture with 2 floating point components.

-* class Texture_Float_RGB : public Texture
+* class BSR::Texture_Float_RGB : public Texture

 A texture with 3 floating point components.

-* class Texture_Float_RGBA : public Texture
+* class BSR::Texture_Float_RGBA : public Texture

 A texture with 4 floating point components.

-* struct WindowCreationDescriptor
+* struct BSR::WindowCreationDescriptor

 A structure that packs all of the parameteres required for creating a window.

-* class Window
+* class BSR::Window

 A class that manages the threads for the grapthic windows used.

-* class Rasterizer::Context
+* class BSR::Rasterizer::Context

 The thing that actually renders.

-* struct Rasterizer::Material
+* struct BSR::Rasterizer::Material

 Data structure that holds the material properties of a 3D model.

-* struct Rasterizer::Light
+* struct BSR::Rasterizer::Light

 The data of a light source.

-* struct Rasterizer::Camera
+* struct BSR::Rasterizer::Camera

 Used to store and manage the position and orientation data from which to render the scene.

-* struct Rasterizer::Transform
+* struct BSR::Rasterizer::Transform

 It is used to store the position and orientation of a 3D model.

-* struct Rasterizer::VertexData
+* struct BSR::Rasterizer::VertexData

 The properties of a point on the 3D model.

-* class Rasterizer::VertexBuffer
+* class BSR::Rasterizer::VertexBuffer

 A pool of verteces.

-* struct Rasterizer::IndexData
+* struct BSR::Rasterizer::IndexData

 A set of 3 indexs into the vertex buffer.
 Such a triplet forms a triangle.

-* class Rasterizer::IndexBuffer
+* class BSR::Rasterizer::IndexBuffer

 A pool of indexed triangles.

-* struct Rasterizer::Mesh
+* struct BSR::Rasterizer::Mesh

 Quick and dirty hack to pair up a VBO and an IBO.

-* class Rasterizer::Model
+* class BSR::Rasterizer::Model

 A set of meshes that describe a 3D model.